State of training on Metal

 - nanoGPT is Adrej Karpathy’s from-scratch implementation of GPT-2 in PyTorch.

-- There are two main drivers,
+- There are two main scripts,

 train.py